 The core of an AWS is its CPU.
-Its hardware configuration depends on the complexity and magnitude of the functions it has to perform.
+Its hardware configuration depends on the complexity and magnitude of the functions it has to perform and on whether a unique hardware solution exists...
 In general, the main functions of the CPU are data acquisition, data processing, data storage and data transmission.

-In the majority of existing AWSs, all these functions are carried out by one microprocessor-based system installed in a weather-proof enclosure as close to the instruments as possible, or at some local indoor location.
-If the unit is located near the instruments, on-site processing reduces the amount of data which must be transmitted and enables those data to be presented in a form suitable for direct connection to communication channels.
+In the majority of existing AWSs, all-of these functions are carried out by one microprocessorbased system installed in a weather-proof enclosure as close to the instruments as possible-to the sensors, or at some local indoor location.
+If the unit is located near the sensorsinstruments, onsite processing reduces the amount of data which must be transmitted and enables those data to be presented in a form suitable for direct connection to communication channels.
 In such cases, however, the CPU is vulnerable to power-supply failure and must be protected against the outdoor environment in which it must operate.
-If the unit can be located indoors, it can usually be connected to a main power supply and operated as if it was located in a normal office environment.
+If the unit can be located indoors, it can usually be connected to a mainsmain power supply and operated as if it werewas located in a normal office environment.
 However, such a configuration results in an increased number of long signal cables and appropriate signal conditioners.

-Depending on local circumstances and requirements, different units may also execute the different functions of the CPU.
-In such cases, each unit has its own microprocessor and relevant software.
-The units can be installed at different places in the station and can communicate with other units through well-established inter-processor data transfer links and procedures.
+Depending on local circumstances and requirements, different units may also execute the different functions of the CPU-may also be executed by different units.
+In such cases, each unit has its own microprocessor and relevant software7.
+The units can be installed at different places in the station7 and can communicate with each other units through well-established inter-processor data transfer links and procedures.
 They operate in a dependency relation, the data-processing unit being the independent unit.
-An example is the installation of one or more data-acquisition units in the field close to the instruments that are connected to the data processing or transmission unit of the CPU by means of one or more telephone lines using digital data transmission.
+An example is the installation of one or more data-acquisition units in the field close to the sensorsinstruments that are connected to the data processing or transmission unit of the CPU by means of one or more telephone lines using digital data transmission.
 Low power wireless links are also usable, some frequency bands being dedicated to data transmission without a specific authorization procedure, assuming a low power emission.
-These units can consist of one instruments (for example, an intelligent instrument such as a laser ceilometer), a number of similar instruments (for example, thermometers), or a number of different instruments, such as analogue instruments connected to a data logger in the field.
+These units can consist of one sensorinstrument (for example, an intelligent sensorinstrument such as a laser ceilometer), a number of similar sensorsinstruments (for example, thermometers), or a number of different sensorsinstruments, such as analogue instruments connected to a data logger in the field.